Rohansjamadagni/lmt/README.md

 ```
 Note: Interactive TUI apps are a bit tricky to handle, so as a workaround launch a tmux session (or even a new terminal session) with the desired limits and run applications from there.

+It also can't be used inside containers in root or rootless mode because I'm using some systemd libraries to create and manage cgroups.
+However, I'm working on writing my own cgroup manager that would work inside containers and non-systemd distros.

 ## PS command

 Gives a live view of the resources used by programs run with lmt.